Maaack/Godot-Menus-Template/addons/maaacks_menus_template/docs/ExistingProject.md

-1. Update the project’s main scene.
+1. Update the project’s main scene (if skipped during plugin install).

     1. Go to `Project > Project Settings… > General > Application > Run`.
     2. Update `Main Scene` to `MainMenu.tscn`.
         1. Alternatively, any scene the inherits from it.
+One exists in the `examples/` folder.
     3. Close the window.